-Project Sunshine's new TelePlay program brings together small groups of patients and trained volunteers by video conference to engage in play and activities.
+Project Sunshine's TelePlay program brings together small groups of patients and trained volunteers by video conference to engage in play and activities.

 Project Sunshine Activity Kits are an individualized packet of materials to inspire play and engagement.
 The materials spark joy and provide therapeutic value to the physical and emotional healing process.